How to Play Civilization V Multiplayer Mode

-Multiplayer has been a part of the Civilization 4X game series since the release of CivNet, the 1995 remake of the original Civilization.
-It enables the player to tackle genuine, human opponents rather than AI, and can make for a far more interesting gaming experience.
+Multiplayer has been a part of the Civilization series since 1995’s CivNet, the multiplayer remake of the original Civilization.
+It enables the player to tackle genuine, human opponents rather than AI, and makes for a far more challenging game.

-There are three ways that you can play against other players in Civilization V. To begin, launch the game and select Multiplayer, where you will be presented with three options.
+There are three ways that you can go up against other players in Civilization V. To begin, launch the game and select Multiplayer, where you will be presented with three options:

-These options can all help you to have a great time playing Civilization V in multiplayer mode against other players, either from the dawn of time or in per-determined scenarios.
+These options can all help you to have a great time playing Civilization V in multiplayer mode against other players.
+Either start your game at 4000 BC, or in predetermined scenarios.
 Below is the first in a series of videos following an online multiplayer game on YouTube:

-As you can see, it can be pretty in-depth—just what the typical Civilization player is looking for.
+As you can see, Civilization V multiplayer can be in-depth—just what the typical Civilization player is looking for.
 But where do you find other players?

 A multiplayer game means finding opponents.
-If you live with someone you can play against, or have a friend who is often nearby, then using the Hotseat method would seem to be the best option.
+If you live with someone you can play against, or have a friend who often visits, use the Hotseat option.

 Meanwhile if you’re playing Standard or Pitboss, you have the LAN option, which would be ideal for a LAN party.

-When joining an online game, it is worth checking the DLC column to make sure your version of Civilization has the required downloadable content.
-If it doesn’t, you’ll need to head to Steam and make the necessary purchases.
+When joining an online game, check the DLC column to make sure you have the required downloadable content installed.
+If not, you’ll need to head to Steam and make the necessary purchases.

-If you’re not already using Steam, you really should be.
-There are various benefits to running Steam on your PC or Mac (or Linux/Steam OS system!), especially for Civilization V, such as easily installing updates and patches.
+If you are not already using Steam, you really should be.
+There are various benefits to running Steam on your computer, such as easily installing updates and patches.

 Want to play Civilization V in multiplayer mode but don’t have the time for a long online session?

 Begin by heading to www.multiplayerrobot.com, and signing in with your Steam account.
-With your profile connected to the site, click Download and make a note of the Authentication key.
-You can then proceed to Download the client (Windows only – Mac users will need to upload and download their saves through the GMR website).
+With your profile connected to the site, download the software, and make a note of the authentication key.

-Any games you join can be found in the My Games tab on the website, and will also be listed in the client.
-By default, only two games can be played concurrently, but this can be changed by clicking the Increase game limit button and contributing $5, $10 or $15 via PayPal for 5, 10 or unlimited slots.
+Any games you join are listed in the My Games tab on the website as well as in the client.
+By default, only two games can be played concurrently.
+However, you can increase your game limit by contributing $5, $10, or $15 via PayPal for five, 10, or unlimited slots.

 With the GMR client running, you’ll be notified when it is your turn.
 You should also receive an email to the address associated with your Steam account.

 When the turn arrives, click the corresponding game in GMR to download it.
-This action will also launch Civilization V. All you need to do next is take your turn and once your moves and options are used up you can click Next Turn to save the file (using the same filename).
+This action will also launch Civilization V, so all you need to do next is take your turn.
+Once your moves are made, click Next Turn to save the file.
 GMR will then close Civ V and ask for confirmation to send the save file to the next player.

-Play by email can be very slow, especially for a full game starting from 4000 BC (rather than a scenario or a later start date) but it’s a flexible and enjoyable way to play multiplayer if time for each session is short!
+Play by email can be slow, especially for a full game starting from 4000 BC.
+However, it is a flexible and enjoyable way to play Civ 5 multiplayer if you’re pushed for time.

-If you already have Civilization V open when your turn comes around, click the game in the GMR client to download, then open Hotseat > Load Game to load your turn.
+If Civilization V is already open when your turn comes around, click the game in the GMR client to download.
+When you’re ready, open Hotseat > Load Game to load your turn.

 Begin by selecting your multiplayer game type.
-You’ll find a wealth of game options, such as map type and size, pace, the era to start in, world age, climate, sea level and the volume of resources that are available.
+You’ll find a wealth of game options, such as map type and size, pace, starting era, and world age.
+You can also specify the climate, sea level, and volume of available resources.

-Okay, so it’s not so different that you wouldn’t recognize it, but playing Civilization V in multiplayer mode gives you a whole new appreciation of the game.
-You’re no longer playing the AI – you’re up against someone just like you, someone who loves the game, has developed their own tactics and strategies, their own preferred path through the technology tree, their own Settler production rate, and so on.
+Playing Civilization V multiplayer mode gives you a whole new appreciation of the game.
+You’re no longer playing the AI, but someone just like you, who loves the game.
+Someone who has developed their own combat tactics, and strategies for building settlers and researching technology.
+You have three multiplayer options for Civilization V:

 Playing against human opponents is arguably tougher than playing the computer.
-It’s also considerably more rewarding (sure, beating an AI brings its own kudos, but this is something else) so if you haven’t tried Civilization V multiplayer mode before, now is the time – and it’s so simple to get started!
+It’s also considerably more rewarding, so if you haven’t tried Civilization V multiplayer mode before, now is the time.